fractal-it/img2text/README.md

 # Image to text
 <h3>monospace fonts are recommended!</h3>
-to use install pillow and color-it
+to use install pillow

-pip install color-it pillow
+pip install pillow